KhronosGroup/Vulkan-Profiles/library/TUTORIAL.md

 ### Overriding features

-By default, profile defined feature structures must not be specified as part of the `pNext` chain of `VkDeviceCreateInfo` when using `vpCreateDevice`, as the profile defined feature structures are automatically added to the `pNext` chain, and duplicate feature structures would otherwise result in undefined behavior.
+By default, profile-defined feature structures must not be specified as part of the `pNext` chain of `VkDeviceCreateInfo` when using `vpCreateDevice`, as the profile-defined feature structures are automatically added to the `pNext` chain, and duplicate feature structures would otherwise result in undefined behavior.

-If the application would like to override any subset of the feature structures otherwise defined by the profile, then the `VP_DEVICE_CREATE_OVERRIDE_FEATURES_BIT` flag can be used to request that, as in the example below:
+If the application needs to override any subset of the feature structures otherwise defined by the profile, then the `VP_DEVICE_CREATE_OVERRIDE_FEATURES_BIT` flag can be used, as in the example below:

 ```C++
     // We want to use our own VkPhysicalDeviceVulkan11Features structure,